-5.4 Installing the Server into the Rack
+5.5 Installing the Server into the Rack

-/!\ CAUTION: Always plan the rack installation so that the heaviest item is on the bottom of the rack.
+CAUTION: Always plan the rack installation so that the heaviest item is on the bottom of the rack.
 Install the heaviest item first, and continue to populate the rack from the bottom to the top.

-- 1. Install the server into the rack, install the hard drives successively, and install the front and rear covers of the chassis. - 2.
-Install the cable management arm into the rack. - 3.
+- 1. Install the server and cable management arm into the rack.
+For more information, see the installation instructions attached with the 2U Quick Deploy Rail System. - 2.
 Connect peripheral devices to the server.
 For connector identification information, see "Rear panel components" in this guide.

-/ WARNING: To reduce the risk of electric shock, fire, or damage to the equipment, do not plug telephone or telecommunications connectors into RJ-45 connectors.
+WARNING: To reduce the risk of electric shock, fire, or damage to the equipment, do not plug telephone or telecommunications connectors into RJ-45 connectors.

-- 4. Connect the power cord to the rear of the server. - 5.
+- 3. Connect the power cord to the rear of the server. - 4.
 Connect the power cord to the AC power source.